react-native-modal/react-native-modal/README.md

 <br/>

 ## Description
-This component enhances the original react-native modal by adding animations and a lot of possible customizations  while still providing nice defaults:
+This component enhances the original react-native modal by adding animations and many possible customizations while still providing nice defaults:
 - You can customize the backdrop opacity, color, animation type and animation timing.
 - You can provide your own content and customize its animation type and animation timing.
 - You'll know when the animations end thanks to `onModalShow` and `onModalHide`